 1Art is exhibition space located in the lobbies of two condominiums on opposite corners in downtown Tucson.
-From September - November 2021, I am exhibiting unique bodies of work in each space.
-Monsoon Wish is installed at 1 West Broadway and Artifactual is at 1 East Broadway.
+From September - November 2021, I exhibited unique bodies of work in each space.
+Monsoon Wish was installed at 1 West Broadway and Artifactual was at 1 East Broadway.

 I began making this work in the summer of 2020 when we were in the middle of a pandemic, the Catalinas were burning and the monsoons never came.
 I was doing a lot of wishing to bring change to these big events that felt out of my control.
 In this effort, I secluded myself and attended my focus on making art infused with my wish for rain.
 As a relative newcomer to Tucson, I’m obsessed with monsoon season.
 I am not unique in this way, but it is weather unlike any I have experienced before.
 There is extreme anticipation then it rains or it doesn’t.
 Iconic representation associated with monsoon is the language for this work—clouds, water, wind and relief.
 The work references nature without being overly representational.
 Composition is paramount in the layers and placement of elements.
 My method of working employs manipulation of scraps of linen.
 I explore options before committing to permanence.
 It is through this tactile process that I embed a wish for rain in each piece.

 Creating is an archeology of experience, an excavation of content to reach the soul of authentic work.